 The timing of the flu varies from year to year.
 At Welia Health, we’re starting to see the flu virus in our Emergency Department, which seems a little early this year.
 There have been years where we haven’t seen any significant influenza until well after the New Year.

 To help protect our patients, visitors and staff, we’ve started putting signs in our entryways to encourage people who are sick to wear masks and sit in designated areas in our waiting rooms.
 Unfortunately, our employees get sick as well, and when they do, they are not allowed to work until their symptoms have cleared up.

 Where to get a flu shot

-To get your flu shot, call any one of our clinics to make an appointment or stop into either Mora or Pine City’s community pharmacy (you need to be 18 years of age or older).
+To get your flu shot, call any one of our clinics to make an appointment or stop into either Mora Community Pharmacy or Pine City Community Pharmacy (you need to be 18 years of age or older).
 The flu shot is your best protection against the flu.
-Plus, it protects people in our communities who are unable to get a flu shot, such as infants under 6 months or people with certain medical conditions.
+Plus, it protects people in our communities who are unable to get a flu shot, such as infants under six months or people with certain medical conditions.

-In addition to getting a flu shot, the biggest flu-prevention measure is to maintain good hygiene.
+In addition to getting a flu shot, the most considerable flu-prevention measure is to maintain good hygiene.
 More specifically, you want to:

 - Wash your hands with soap and water for at least 20 seconds or use alcohol-based hand sanitizer.